• Skip to main content

 This week, I’m excited to feature Timothy Pakron (aka Mississippi Vegan), who is a chef, forager and artist with a massive instagram following and a cookbook due out next year.

 There are so many talented recipe creators out there that I adore.
 They constantly inspire me with their vegan food and gorgeous instagram feeds.
 I love keeping up with their lives through their social media and blogs.
 My favorite creators are those that I want to sit down with over a good vegan meal and get to know better.
-Since these bloggers are spread throughout the country, I came up with a column on Olives for Dinner called Why I Cook that allows that to virtually happen!
+Since these bloggers are spread throughout the country, I came up with an interview series on Olives for Dinner that allows that to virtually happen!

 In this column, I’ll ask some of my favorite bloggers questions around, well … why they cook!
 If you don’t already know about these noteworthy bloggers, you’ll be introduced to some great ones and, if you are already fans, you’ll learn something new about them here!